WestDRI/wgpages/content/driConnect.md

 ## National visualization team

 Did you know that the Visualization National Team has a [website for users](https://ccvis.netlify.app)?
-We use it regularly to show users the types of visualizations one could create from their datasets.
+We use it regularly to show to users the types of visualizations one could create from their datasets.

 {{< figure src="/img/ccvisGallery.png" caption="Several visualization examples from the website gallery." >}}